seanchatman/jenkins-baseimage-docker/README.md

-# A Jenkins daemon running in the ideal docker image
+# A Jenkins daemon running in the phusion/baseimage-docker image

-jenkins-baseimage-docker is a special [Docker](http://www.docker.io) image that follows the best-practices set by [Baseimage-docker] https://github.com/phusion/baseimage-docker.
+jenkins-baseimage-docker is a special [Docker](http://www.docker.io) image that follows the best-practices set by [Baseimage-docker](https://github.com/phusion/baseimage-docker).

  * Downloads [Jenkins](http://jenkins-ci.org/) within the Dockerfile.
  * Daemon started by [runit](http://smarden.org/runit/).